 Famous Travel Quotes

-There are famous travel quotes in the other categories too, but the 15 I listed below undoubtedly the most used of all times.
-I’m pretty sure you know them all, but like all cliches, there is a valid reason for them to become one – they are simply outstanding!
+There are famous travel quotes in the other categories too, but the next fifteen are undoubtedly the most popular ones ever.
+I’m pretty sure you’ve akready heard them all, but like all cliches, there is a valid reason for them to become that famous – they are simply the best!